 Before you move into your home, we will ask you to sign a tenancy agreement.
 This is a legal agreement that sets out the rights and responsibilities that you have as a council tenant and that we have as your landlord.
 You should keep this agreement in a safe place and refer to it if you have any queries about your tenancy.

 You are responsible for taking meter readings and giving these to the gas and electricity suppliers of your choice.
-The water supplier is Veolia Water East and you will need to contact them and advise them of your tenancy start date.
+The water supplier is Affinity Water and you will need to contact them and advise them of your tenancy start date.

 You may be provided with a Housing decoration allowance voucher.
 This is a one-off voucher that you can use in selected stores to buy decorating materials (such as wallpaper and paint).
 After this, you will be responsible for meeting the cost of decorating your home throughout your tenancy.

-If you have moved into your home through a mutual exchange, we will have only carried out an electric and gas safety check at the start of your tenancy and you will not be eligible for an allowance to help with decorating.
+If you have moved into your home through a mutual exchange, we will have only carried out an electric, gas safety check and a RAD survey (Refurbishment and Demolition) at the start of your tenancy and you will not be eligible for an allowance to help with decorating.
 So when you view a potential property, make sure that you are happy with the condition before you agree to the exchange.

 Local Housing Allowance

 If you are intending to claim local housing allowance to pay your rent, you must fill in a form immediately.
 Benefit payments will not be backdated.
 Send in the form even if you can't answer all the questions - give as much information as possible.
 If you are already receiving local housing allowance at your old address then it will stop when you move into your new home so a change of circumstances form must be filled in.

 Altering Your Home

 You can put in your own fittings as long as you do not damage, remove anything or alter the property.
 If you would like to alter your home then you will need to ask for our permission.
 We will not unreasonably withhold permission, but certain conditions may be attached to the permission such as finding out if planning consent is needed.